aview/ReadMe/README.txt

 	Red5-Based: Available in the aview-video-red5 repository.
 Contains the Red5-based Video Server application.
 Use git clone https://github.com/aview/aview-video-red5.git to clone it locally.

+Please go through the documents under Setup-Instruction.
+It gives detailed information about how to set up the development environment and run A-VIEW.

 Contact aview@amrita.edu for help with setup, configuration, or troubleshooting assistance.